F-1 visas are issued for visits to High schools, American universities, Colleges, Language courses, Training and further education.

 The educational institution in the USA must be SEVP-certified and have a SEVIS registration.
 This certification and registration are required so that the I-20 form (Certificate of Eligibility for Nonimmigrant Student Status) can be issued.
 This form must be presented to the US Consulate when applying for the F-1 visa.

 An F-1 visa can only be issued if a properly completed and valid I-20 form signed by the Designated School Official (DSO) is provided by the educational institution.
-Otherwise, another US visa may be required.

-Study place/acceptance by a school
+Study place/acceptance by an educational institution

-Educational institution as the purpose of the trip
+Visit of an educational institution as the purpose of the trip

 Applicants must be traveling to the US for the purpose of education or training, whether for a full course of study, a student exchange or a language course at an approved institution.